Sartre

 To choose your video from the list, click below on the drop-down menu icon at the top right:

-Biography: life of Sartre
+Biography: Life of Sartre

 Youth

-At the Ecole Normale Supérieure
+At the École Normale Supérieure

-From teacher to philosopher
+From Teacher to Philosopher

-On his return he resumed his teaching post.
+On his return, he resumed his teaching post.

 He wrote a collection of short stories, The Wall.